2 Euclidean Geometry

 2. Prove Lemma 2.15.

-3. Give a model for each of the 5-point incidence geometries.
+3. (a) Give a model for each of the 5-point incidence geometries.
 How many are there?

 (Hint: remember that order doesn’t matter, so the only issue is how many points lie on each line)

 4. Consider the proof of the crossbar theorem.
-Explain how we know that
+How can we be certain that

 AI does not contain